mfc/baseline-org-policies/baseline security practices.md

-By providing baseline resources for the practices of organizations working in human rights, we hope to aid organizations in jumpstarting the continuous process of discussing, assessing, and implementating new organizational practices.
+By providing baseline resources for the practices of organizations working in human rights, we hope to aid organizations in jumpstarting the continuous process of discussing, assessing, and implementing new organizational practices.

 All individuals, groups, and organizations should assess their work,